 If you want to know what to buy in Istanbul, just take a few minutes to browse the Grand Bazaar for the beautiful mosaic lamps illuminating the shops.
 Various sizes are available; pay attention if they plug-in or are hardwired.
 Also make sure that when you make your purchase, they wrap it up well, you do not want a shattered lamp when you arrive home!

 If you have kids in your life, one of the best things to buy in Istanbul is a top to bring home for the kids!
 My kids picked up one each on our first day for less than USD2 and they played with it every day on our trip!
 It was for sure a great value for money!
+The tough part for me is that there are DOZENS of kids selling these tops.
+While I really try to stay away from buying things from children, this was one that I could not avoid as I never saw adults spinning the tops.
+I also found it to be a learning opportunity for my own children, that these kids have to help provide for their families, while my kids get to play after school!

 A Final Word on Turkish Souvenirs